 Bee in my Beanie have a dedication to improving the visibility of women in Theatre, and specifically in the wonderful world of Puppetry!
 Along with their team and associates they seek to develop a universality in Theatre by using mediums such as puppetry, collaborative devising and tackling themes that affect people of any culture.

 Katherine is a freelance Director and Puppet maker.
-She is the Associate Director for Shasha and Taylor Productions, worked with Actors of Dionysus as Assistant Director, in Costume design at Wycombe Abbey School and in an administrative role at Clean Break Theatre Company.
+She is the Associate Director for Shasha and Taylor Productions and Actors of Dionysus.
+Katherine has worked in Costume design at Wycombe Abbey School and in an administrative role at Clean Break Theatre Company.
+She is currently General Manager for Actors of Dionysus.

 She holds a BSc in Psychology from Lancaster University and an MA in Directing from Guildford School of Acting where she received the Max Adrian award for her dissertation on rituals in puppetry.